coleifer/peewee/docs/peewee/api.rst

    :param strategy: How each relation is filtered against the parents already
-       fetched. ``PREFETCH_TYPE.WHERE`` (the default) embeds the parent query as an ``IN`` subquery. ``PREFETCH_TYPE.JOIN`` joins the relation against the parent query as a derived table.
-The two are equivalent except when the parent query is limited (see below).
-   :param materialize: Filter on the parent keys already held in memory, sent as
+       fetched. ``PREFETCH_TYPE.WHERE`` (the default) embeds the parent query as an ``IN`` subquery. ``PREFETCH_TYPE.JOIN`` joins the relation against the parent query as a derived table. ``PREFETCH_TYPE.MATERIALIZE`` filters on the parent keys already held in memory, sent as a literal ``IN`` list with no parent subquery.
+See the worked examples below.
-       a literal ``IN`` list, rather than embedding the parent query as a subquery.
-Avoids re-running the parent query, but sends one bind parameter per key, so it is bounded by the backend's parameter limit.
-Overrides ``strategy`` (see below).
    :param per_parent: Keep the first ``n`` rows for *each* parent (top-N-per-
        parent), ranked by the relation query's ``order_by`` with a window function.
 Requires SQLite 3.25+, PostgreSQL or MySQL 8.
 A plain